Ethos-lab/robust-representation-matching/l_2/README.md

 ### Evaluation

-To replicate numbers reported in Table 2, appropriately set the args `arch`, `load-path`, `data-path`, and run:
+To replicate numbers reported in Table 2, appropriately set the args `arch`, `load-path`, `data-path` in the command below:

 ```
 # AutoPGD Attack